How to Clean Windows Best?

-Forget the old days advices from your grandparents about scrunched-up newspaper.
-Did you know that in the past papers were manufactured and printed with petroleum-based oil ink, which is what provided windows their prolific shine.
-Later in the 1980s, this was switched to soy ink for environmental and cost reasons – and it dd have a completely different effect on glass.
+Forget the old days’ advice from your grandparents about the scrunched-up newspaper.
+Did you know that in the past papers were manufactured and printed with petroleum-based oil ink, which is what provided windows their prolific shine?
+Later in the 1980s, this was switched to soy ink for environmental and cost reasons – and it did have a completely different effect on glass.

-My advice is to avoid cleaning your windows on hot or sunny days – the heat will accelerate the time and the glass will dry too promptly and cause smears undoing all your hard work, than you have to do it again.
+My advice from cleaning company London is that your windows on hot or sunny days – the heat will accelerate the time and the glass will dry too promptly and cause smears undoing all your hard work than you have to do it again.

 To perform the job to a magnificent standard, fold or take down curtains, roll up vertical blinds, and clear windows and their sills of any objects.
-Use a vacuum’s cleaner tool to remove any loose debris or wipe with a clean dry cloth before washing to avoid a muddy chaos.
+Use a vacuum cleaner tool to remove any loose debris or wipe with a clean dry cloth before washing to avoid muddy chaos.

 Getting rid of mildew on frames

-Next step is to tackle the mildew.
-You’ll have to elbow grease and put on an rubber gloves before you clean up any window frames.
-Then, gently clean off the mildew with an microfibre lint-free cloth.
+The next step is to tackle the mildew.
+You’ll have to elbow grease and put on rubber gloves before you clean up any window frames.
+Then, gently clean off the mildew with a microfibre lint-free cloth.

-First dip the cloth in a mould remover or spray with the bottle onto the cloth, don’t spray on the windows as you going to complicate the task further.
+First, dip the cloth in a mold remover or spray with the bottle onto the cloth, don’t spray on the windows as you going to complicate the task further.
 Then give your window frames a comprehensive clean or a 5% ready mix solution of household bleach.

-Use always a window cleaner which contains vinegar, the best window cleaner you can from Asda and cost of £0.70 pence.
-If you don’t have it indoors you can make your own window cleaner with a solution of two part distilled white vinegar to 10 parts water into any spray bottle.
-Use a microfibre cloth to wipe them down and then a with a dry clean cloth to buff them to the ultimate shine.
+Use always a window cleaner which contains vinegar, the best window cleaner you can from Asda and cost £0.70 pence.
+If you don’t have it indoors you can make your own window cleaner with a solution of two-part distilled white vinegar to 10 parts water into any spray bottle.
+Use a microfibre cloth to wipe them down and then a dry clean cloth to buff them to the ultimate shine.

-The benefits of the Vinegar is that it is non-toxic and antibacterial, so a very good and handy detergents to have in your cupboard – and not just for your dishes, soups or chips!
+The benefit of the Vinegar is that it is non-toxic and antibacterial, so a very good and handy detergent to have in your cupboard – and not just for your dishes, soups, or chips!